 The TCFD recommends climate scenario analyses for quantifying the risks and opportunities.
 At least two climate scenarios from relevant references should be used.
 We use the IEA and IPCC sources mentioned above.
 Two of the scenarios dealt with therein show good agreement.
 On the one hand, these are the Better-2°C Scenario (B2DS) of the IEA and the Representative Concentration Pathways 2.6 (RCP2.6) of the IPCC.
 Both describe a path to less than 2°C maximum global warming.
 This is also the path ADVA is committed to with its 1.5°C SBTi targets.
-The second scenario is the Reference Technical Scenario of the IFA or the RCP6.0 from the IPCC.
+The second scenario is the Reference Technical Scenario of the IEA or the RCP6.0 from the IPCC.
 These describe a path that, despite certain measures, leads to global warming of more than 2°C. These measures are better than Business as Usual (BAU), but have proven to be insufficient for a target of below 2°C global warming.

-We analyze risks and opportunities in the transition phase for two areas: costs, cost savings and emissions with regard to the purchased electricity as well as the same parameters in the area of transport.
+We analyze risks and opportunities in the transition phase for three areas: costs, cost savings and emissions with regard to purchased electricity (Scope 2) and to Scope 3, transportation and product use, respectively.